UoB-COMSM0166/2025-group-20/README.md

   <b>Figure 6. </b><i>Sequence diagram of the main gameplay loop</i>
 </p>

-Initially GameManager calls upon FruitGenerator to produce a new Fruit object, the type of which is random althoug higher probability that it is the current fruit type that needs slicing and a low chance it will be a dragon fruit.
+Initially GameManager calls upon FruitGenerator to produce a new Fruit object, the type of which is random although higher probability that it is the current fruit type that needs slicing and a low chance it will be a dragon fruit.
 The User then interacts with the system by using the cursor to slice the Fruit.
 Each Fruit has a SlicePattern attached to it, which the GameManager then checks.

 If a correct slice, GameManager interacts with GameScore to increment the score.
 When slicing dragon fruit, GameManager interacts with Lives to increment life count.
 If this fruit is the last in the recipe GameManager interacts with GameScore to increment score and constructs a new RecipeGenerator to generate a new recipe.
 If the sliced fruit isn’t at the front of the recipe, the GameManager interacts with Lives to decrement life count.
 In Samurai mode, if wrongly sliced the wrongSlice effect of class SliceEffect is displayed.
 With every fruit sliced GameManager utilises Splatter and SliceEffect to display effects letting the User know how it affected the game and interacts with the Fruit class through the makeInert function to make the SlicePattern inert.
 If a bomb is sliced, GameManager sets the Lives class life count to zero.